 Research studies are indicating that there are serious health consequences related to prolonged use of products with high THC concentration.
 This includes increased risk of cannabis use disorder, and potential increased risks of anxiety, depression, and psychosis in certain populations.
 Cannabis-related emergency department visits for acute psychiatric symptoms and cannabis hyperemesis syndrome (acute vomiting) have been on the rise.

 What is cannabis hyperemesis syndrome (CHS)?
 CHS is a condition associated with long-term, regular cannabis use.
 It is characterized by nausea and cyclic vomiting that is not associated with other symptoms, such as fever, although weight loss and dehydration may result.
 Because of its rarity, it may go unrecognized, undiagnosed, or misdiagnosed (frequently as cyclical vomiting disorder).
 Temporary relief is often found with hot showers combined with the topical application of capsaicin oil.
 Symptoms will go away with complete abstinence from cannabis use.
-A return to cannabis use will result in the return of CHS.
+A return to cannabis use may result in the return of CHS.

 Cannabis and other substances